-Management of the Company assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2021.
+Management of the Company has assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2021.
 In making its assessment, management used the criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+Based on its assessment management concluded that, as of December 31, 2021, the Company's internal control over financial reporting was effective based on the criteria established in Internal Control - Integrated Framework (2013) issued by the COSO.